The Pros and Cons of Living in Sweden

 Reliable public transportation

+SL is responsible for the public transportation in Stockholm county.
 You can purchase a transportation card with unlimited access to the metro, commuter train, railway, tram stations, buses, and even boats!

 I already had an idea about the work-life balance before relocating to Sweden.
 It is one of the reasons why I want to move to Sweden.